itaygot/Graphics/README.md

 Graphics projects, using the OpenGL library, for learning purposes.

+Source files:
+	Projects' source files are under: '<GraphicsRepo>/Projects/'.
+	Header files of the 'Common' lib prroject are in: '<GraphicsRepo>/Include/'.

+Windows Users:
+	Run and build projects through Visual Studio.
+	Solution file at: '<GraphicsRepo>/WindowsSolution'.

+Linux Users:
+	Build Project:
+		Through corresponding 'makefile', at project folder:
+		- 'make clean'
+		- 'make build'

+	Run Project:
+		Each project executable is under: '<GraphicsRepo>/<ProjectFolder>/dist/'

+Prerequisites:
+	- OpenGL version 3.3 and above, Glew, Freeglut.

-Using a backend library ('Common'), written by Etai Meiri, from his OpenGL tutorial website 'http://ogldev.atspace.co.uk/', some of its files i've edited for my use.
+Using a backend library project ('Common'), written by Etai Meiri, from his OpenGL tutorial website 'http://ogldev.atspace.co.uk/', some of its files I have edited for my use.

 Please contact me at itaygot@gmail.com